Sandhya-devops-practice/devops-capstone-project/README.md

-# DevOps Lifecycle Implementation using Jenkins, Ansible, Docker on AWS
+# This project implements a complete DevOps lifecycle using CI/CD pipeline with Jenkins, Docker, Ansible, and AWS.

 ## 📊 DevOps Lifecycle Diagram